eimerreis/playlist-manager/README.md

 ### Technical

+- [ ] Only run 1 job at once
 - [ ] Use Code Grant + PKCE Flow to not need ClientSecret in CLI
 - [ ] Write Unit Tests for shared functions
 - [ ] Write loglevel plugin which logs to application insights
 - [ ] Enable seamless debugging of backend
+- [ ] Deployment should not clear the database

 ## Components